| The Romancers:

 and sounded a lot like Ritchie Valens, whom he admired.

-A guy who was supposedly related to Ritchie became enraged
+was supposedly related to Ritchie became enraged because Max

 the irate party guest thought Max was trying to steal Ritchie